thachmpham/thachmpham.github.io/md/about.md

 I'm **Thach**, a software developer.

-This blog is a personal record of things I find interesting, created in my free time.
-My aim is to document some explorations and build a resource for future reference.
+This blog is where I document what I’m learning in my free time.
+My aim is to build a resource for easy reference.

 The posts here are primarily focused on technical and programming topics.
 I hope you’ll find something interesting or helpful as well.